rescript-lang/rescript-vscode/README.md

 ### Code Analyzer

-The Code Analyzer is an a mode in the extension that runs additional code analysis in your project.
+The Code Analyzer is a mode in the extension that runs additional code analysis in your project.
 The analysis helps you find dead code at a granular level, find unhandled exceptions, and more.

 > The Code Analyzer uses [reanalyze](https://github.com/rescript-association/reanalyze), which is embedded in the extension, so you don't need to install anything extra to run it.